Irma (Ear-ma) H.

 Biography

 Irma Herrera’s 30 years as a civil rights lawyer and her work as a journalist laid the foundation for her career as a solo performer and keynote speaker.
-Her one-woman show, 'Why Would I Mispronounce My Own Name?' combines personal narrative with American history to explore bias and prejudice.
 Her laugh-out-loud humor and insightful commentary invite audiences to explore the role each of us can play in creating respectful and inclusive environments.

-Irma's keynotes incorporate selected scenes from her solo show and are often accompanied by on-stage interviews, panel discussions, and workshops.
-Organizations where she has presented include Meta/Facebook, the State Bar of California, the SEC, VMware, Pillsbury and O’Melveny law firms, Gannett Newspapers, Princeton University, and McGeorge Law School.
+Irma tailors presentations to specific audiences, including keynote addresses, on-stage interviews, panel discussions, and workshops.
+Among the places where she has presented are the State Bar of California, Meta/Facebook, the SEC, VMware, Pillsbury and O’Melveny law firms, Gannett Newspapers, and Princeton University.

-Irma's hour-long solo play has been featured at theaters nationwide, including Nashville's Tennessee Performing Arts Center, the San Francisco Marsh Theater, and The Guadalupe Theater in San Antonio.
+Irma's solo show, Why Would I Mispronounce My Own Name?, has been in Nashville's Tennessee Performing Arts Center, the San Francisco Marsh Theater, The Guadalupe Theater in San Antonio, and many other venues.

 Passion

 My passion is promoting respect, empathy, and inclusion.
-I love helping people explore how to be their best selves at home, at work, and in their communities.
+I love helping people explore how we can be our best selves at home, at work, and in our communities.

-Have you seen that bumper sticker that says, Don't Believe Everything You Think?
+Have you seen the bumper sticker that says: Don't Believe Everything You Think?
 The first time I saw it, I did a double-take.
-And then I realized it was an invitation to the possibility that something we believed might not be true.
-Rather than blame ourselves for all the -isms and phobias we carry inside us (sexism, ageism, racism, ableism, homophobia, xenophobia), it is more productive to explore our blind spots and understand how we acquired these views and investigate whether they are true, and why we may be holding on to these beliefs.
+And then I realized it was inviting us to consider whether something we believe about others might, in fact, not be true.
+Rather than feel guilt and shame about our prejudices and fears -- including such things as sexism, ageism, racism, and homophobia -- what if we explored our blind spots and came to understand how we acquired these views?
+What purpose have these beliefs served, and do we wish to hold on to them?

 Featured Video